Best Indoor Dog Potty Solutions 2026: Grass Pads, Trays, and More

 Artificial Grass Pads

 The most popular option.
 An artificial turf surface sits over a drainage tray — the dog uses it like grass, liquid drains through, and the tray is emptied periodically.
 Better models have antimicrobial treatment on the turf to reduce odor.
+Expect transition training for dogs accustomed to outdoor grass.

 Real Grass Delivery (Subscription)